mantidproject/mantid/docs/source/algorithms/GSASIIRefineFitPeaks-v1.rst

 histogram scale factor refinement is disabled, as recommended in the `GSAS-II documentation
 <https://subversion.xray.aps.anl.gov/pyGSAS/trunk/help/gsasII.html>`_,
-as this cannot be refined simultaenously with the Pawley reflection intensities.
+as this cannot be refined simultaneously with the Pawley reflection intensities.

 The GSAS-II Rietveld/Pawley refinement process writes lattice